 I had lived in Copenhagen for 25 years, I felt I had a lot of unexplored vocal potential.

-It did not seem likely that I could get more out of it in a city where everyone me and at most would offer me more of that repertoire that I already sang.
+It did not seem likely that I could get more out of it in a city where everyone me and at most would offer me more of the repertoire I already sang.
 If at all.

 And then there was the sex life.